maestrosistema/DuckStation-Android-Shaders-Guide/README.md

 # What you need?

 1. Latest beta version (v0.1-5997 as of writing) from the [official website](https://www.duckstation.org/android/).
-2. A file manager with text editor that can access Android/data folders (e.g. [X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore&hl=it&gl=US))
+2. A file manager with text editor that can access Android/data folder (e.g. [X-plore](https://play.google.com/store/apps/details?id=com.lonelycatgames.Xplore&hl=it&gl=US))

 # Guide